Please ensure you read the following important information

-- where it is necessary to share or disclose your personal data to protect the rights, property, or safety of SymsRudd Limited, our clients, or others, or in order to enforce or apply our terms of business and other agreements; and
+- where it is necessary to share or disclose your personal data to protect the rights, property, or safety of SymsRudd Limited, our clients, or others, or in order to enforce or apply our terms of business and other agreements.

-- when you are our client and it is necessary to pass your personal data to third parties for them to carry out the services you have requested.
+- when you are our client and it is necessary to pass your personal data to third parties for them to carry out the services you have requested from us.
 For example, to access our e-learning through our learning management system provider, when you submit information using our Driver Report Form, when you join our mailing list, or when you request additional legal services from a solicitor or barrister.

 Our Company would like to send you information about products and services of ours that we think you might like, as well as those of our partner companies: